chantastic/sites/chan.dev/src/posts/concurrent-mode-is-dead.md

 Instead of a concurrent mode, concurrency is possible in all React 18 apps.

-A "Concurrent Renderer" is used for the "Concurrent Rendering" of component trees where "Concurrent features and APIs" — like "Concurrent Suspense" — are used.
+React 18 adds a set of new features, sometimes called "concurrent features" or "concurrent APIs".
+These features rely on a new mechanism called "concurrent rendering" that weren't possible before it.

-It's a subtle but important shift.
+It's a subtle but important change.
 Concurrency is no longer something that you opt into at the root of your application.
 It's an enrichment that happens as you use "Concurrent features and APIs" like `startTransition`.

 Concurrent rendering is not a mode.